 The new five-passenger Buick crossover is expected to be the first commercially available plug-in hybrid sport-utility vehicle by a major automaker, and would follow GM's heavily touted Chevrolet Volt plug-in car into the market.

-GM Vice Chairman Tom Stephens, announcing plans for the Buick hybrid at an annual industry conference in Traverse City, Michigan, on Thursday, said the company's robust balance sheet following its bankruptcy restructuring gives it flexibility to focus on product development.
+GM Vice Chairman Tom Stephens, announcing plans for the Buick hybrid at an industry conference in Traverse City, Michigan, on Thursday, said the company's robust balance sheet following its bankruptcy restructuring gives it flexibility to focus on product development.

 Major automakers, including GM and Toyota Motor Corp, have been ramping up plans for a range of electric vehicles to meet higher U.S. fuel-economy standards and increased consumer demand for fuel-efficient vehicles.